learnallprogramms/Real-Estate-Price-Prediction-/README.md

-# Real-Estate-Price-Prediction-
-A machine learning-based real estate price prediction model for Bangalore, India, utilizing sklearn and linear regression to forecast prices based on key property features.
-This predictive model leverages data science techniques to analyze and learn from historical data, providing accurate price estimations for potential buyers and sellers.
+# Real Estate Price Prediction Website

+This project implements a machine learning model to predict real estate prices in Bangalore, India.

+## Project Overview

+1. **Data Science Model**:
+   - Built using sklearn and linear regression
+   - Dataset: Bangalore home prices from Kaggle
+   - Includes data cleaning, outlier detection/removal, feature engineering, and dimensionality reduction
+   - Utilizes GridSearchCV for hyperparameter tuning and k-fold cross-validation

+## Technologies Used

+- Python
+- NumPy and Pandas for data manipulation
+- Matplotlib for data visualization
+- Scikit-learn for model building
+- Jupyter Notebook for development and documentation

+## Project Structure